IBIC/seed-analysis/README.md

 1. `Analysis`: Which type of `3dttest++` test to use.
 Available options are `ETAC` or `Clustsim`.
 Note that the number of cores can be specified as an argument to these flags, or left off to use all available cores. **Important:** The leading dash must be included.
 2. `Paired`: By default, an unpaired t-test is executed.
 To do a paired t-test, changed the value of `Paired` to anything other than the empty string. `3dttest++` will fail if your subject lists aren't properly paired.

+`COVFILE`, like any other variable, can also be modified from the command line, but I'm leaving it in as a permanent variable because all covariates must be in that one file (see section 5).

 ---

 **`lowercase`: These variables are automatically created variables.**